 The following activities are not subject to VAT:

-• sale of an enterprise or an organised part of an enterprise,
+• transactions of transfer of an enterprise or an organised part of an enterprise,

 • activities that cannot be the subject of a legally effective contract.

-The VAT Act introduces specific procedures that refer to: small entrepreneurs, flat-rate farmers, travel agents, supplies of second-hand goods, works of art, collector's items and antiques, investment gold, telecommunication, broadcasting or electronic services provided by entities established within the territory of the EU to non-taxable persons, telecommunication, broadcasting or electronic services provided by non-EU-established entities to non-taxable persons, foreign entities supplying international road transport services involving occasional carriage of passengers (effective as of 1 January 2012), intra-Community triangular transactions and travellers' tax refund system.
+The VAT Act introduces specific procedures that refer to: small entrepreneurs, flat-rate farmers, travel agents, supplies of second-hand goods, works of art, collector's items and antiques, investment gold, telecommunication, broadcasting or electronic services provided by entities established within the territory of the EU to non-taxable persons, telecommunication, broadcasting or electronic services provided by non-EU-established entities to non-taxable persons, foreign entities supplying international road transport services involving occasional carriage of passengers, intra-Community triangular transactions and travellers' tax refund system.

 Intra – Community transactions